-Most of the church is built from local limestone rubble, often rendered, but the C15, 'Perpendicular' style tower was built into the west end of the church from ironstone blocks, and linked to the nave by new, rather narrow, pointed, ironstone arches.
+Most of the church is built from local limestone rubble, often rendered, but the 15th century, 'Perpendicular' style tower was built into the west end of the church from ironstone blocks, and linked to the nave by new, rather narrow, pointed, ironstone arches.
 It was constructed in four stages, each divided by a horizontal string course, with each stage slightly stepped in, and the whole supported by slender 'clasping' buttresses.

 St James's is said to be the highest (not, though, the tallest) church tower in Northamptonshire - it's certainly visible from miles around along the Welland valley.
-There are small, narrow windows, carved out of individual blocks, that let light into the stairs, larger ones for floors, and also small squares of lighter stone, seen on the outside, possibly filling putlog holes, originally left for inserting wooden scaffolding poles that allowed for regular maintenance.
+It has small, narrow windows, carved out of individual blocks, that let light into the stairs, larger ones for floors, and also small squares of lighter stone, seen on the outside, possibly filling putlog holes, originally left for inserting wooden scaffolding poles that allowed for regular maintenance.
 The church tower can be seen on the earliest map of Gretton, dating from 1587.

 It's likely that around the same time as the tower was built, the church roof's pitch was flattened and covered in lead with a plain surround.
-The clerestory was likely remodelled, with new stylistically Decorated period windows, around then as well.
+The clerestory was likely remodelled, with new stylistically Decorated period windows, around then as well - although the windows are Victorian replacements.

-If you were rich enough, it was fashionable to build church towers around this time, complete with battlements, gargoyles and pinnacles.
-This was partly to give thanks for having survived the plague of the previous century, and partly, of course, just showing off - and was affordable as the 'Black Death' had wiped out many families, concentrating wealth in fewer hands.
+If you were rich enough, it was fashionable to build church towers in the 15th century, complete with battlements, gargoyles and pinnacles.
+This was partly to give thanks for having survived the plague of the previous century, and partly, of course, just showing off - what's more, it was affordable as the 'Black Death' had wiped out many families, concentrating wealth in fewer hands.